About the Retreat

 - Inner conflict over a yearning to bond with other men and have close male friendships in today’s sexually charged world.

 - A longing to belong, to be wanted, or included — but fear of being perceived as needy

 - A history of being bullied or abused — or being a bully or abuser

-My experience at a Brothers Road weekend intensive gave me a much stronger sense of self.
+My experience at this weekend intensive gave me a much stronger sense of self.
 It taught me how to be aware of my emotions, what I’m feeling, and why.
 It helped diminish my shame and pursue getting my authentic needs met in healthy ways.

 Group and Individual “Work”

 We do this work in large-group sessions or small break-out groups.
 We allow ample time for men to do their own individual work in various small-group settings.

 Structured experiences focus on:

 - Recognizing the differences between “stories” (judgments), data (facts), feelings (emotions), and impulses.

 - Recognizing core emotions (anger, fear, sadness, joy) versus counter emotions (shame, anxiety, depression, lust, etc.) versus defenses and distractions — and how they affect us differently.